Killing in the Name: Release

 "Killing in the Name" was released as part of a 12-song self-released cassette.

-The first video for "Killing in the Name" did not receive heavy airplay in the United States due to the explicit lyrics.
+"Killing in the Name" was serviced to US radio on October 20, 1992, as the first single from their self-titled debut studio album (1992).
+The video for the song did not receive heavy airplay in the United States due to the explicit lyrics.
 It received substantial airplay in Europe and drove the band's popularity abroad.

-After signing with Epic Records, Rage Against the Machine released their self-titled debut album on November 12, 1992.
-It was certified triple platinum, driven by heavy radio play of "Killing in the Name".
 In January 2025, "Killing in the Name" became the first Rage Against the Machine song to surpass one billion streams on Spotify.

 Complaints

 On February 21, 1993, the BBC Radio 1 DJ Bruno Brookes accidentally played the uncensored version of the song on his Top 40 Countdown, leading to 138 complaints.
 Brookes was recording an advertisement for the following week's Top 40 Countdown while the song played.
 In November 2008, the song was played over the speakers in an Asda supermarket in Preston, Lancashire, prompting complaints from customers.
 Asda issued an apology.